rekihattori/awesome-programmers/README.md

 - [Alan J. Perlis](http://history.computer.org/pioneers/perlis.html): Helped standardize education of computer science and programming language design
 - [Maurice Wilkes](https://en.wikipedia.org/wiki/Maurice_Wilkes): The designer of EDSAC, the first computer with an internally stored program.
 Also helped define concepts like microprogramming, symbolic labels and macros.
 - [John McCarthy](https://en.wikipedia.org/wiki/John_McCarthy_(computer_scientist)): The original developer of the Lisp programming language family, and significantly influenced the design of the ALGOL programming language.
-- [Donald E. Knuth](https://en.wikipedia.org/wiki/Donald_Knuth): the creator of the TeX computer typesetting system, the related METAFONT font definition language and rendering system, LR(k) grammars, and attribute grammars.
+- [Donald E. Knuth](https://en.wikipedia.org/wiki/Donald_Knuth): The creator of the TeX computer typesetting system, the related METAFONT font definition language and rendering system, LR(k) grammars, and attribute grammars.
+- [Edsger W. Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra): Led the [Structured Programming](https://en.wikipedia.org/wiki/Structured_programming) movement helping set standards for quality software development and eliminating harmful practices like the [GOTO](https://en.wikipedia.org/wiki/Goto) statement.
+He also introduced the concepts of "recursion" and "stack" with the creation of ALGOL 60 compiler.
 - [Allen Newell](https://en.wikipedia.org/wiki/Allen_Newell): Along with Herbert Simon, he helped create Information Processing Language (IPL) which introduced the concept of list processing.
 - [Herbert A. Simon](https://en.wikipedia.org/wiki/Herbert_A._Simon): Along with Allen Newell, he helped create Information Processing Language and the Heuristic Compiler, the first system with capabilities for automatic programming.
 - [Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay): He helped pioneer the idea of object-oriented programming and helped create the Small Talk language originally used for graphical interfaces.